What is bunion surgery?

 Other factors for the choice of a procedure include:

 Mild bunion.
 For this type of surgery, the surgeon may remove the enlarged portion of bone.
-He
+They

 Moderate bunion.
-The surgeon may cut the bone and shift it to its proper position.
+The surgeon may cut the bone and shift it to its correct position.
 This depends on

 the severity and location of the deformity.
 The tendons and ligaments around the area